adamhsparks/AWD_ShB_Interaction/data-raw/README.md

 Clean 2015 Raw Data
 ================

-The raw data are located in the `extdata` folder of the installed *rice.awd.pests*
+The raw data are located in the `data` folder of the installed *rice.awd.pests*

 # Dry season 2015 importing and cleaning